ctomni231/cwtactics/image/object_firing/README.md

-# Quick Readme: About the Weapons Folder.
+# Quick Readme: About the Object_Firing Folder.

 ## Intro